lap309/Machine-Learning/Use Cases/Churn Analysis/readme.md

 - ML for causation, develop a model to understand the reasons causing the churn.
 This allows clients to attack the root cause of what's causing the churn and reduce it
 - Marketing campaigns to re-engage likely churners
 - Uncover potential deeper drivers of churn that can be addressed long term
-- Increasing and retraining current customers
+- Increasing and reraining current customers (retention strategy)

+### Industries that monitor Churn
+Most industries that rely on subscriptions, customer/buyers will be interested in monitoring churn.
+This spans across several industries, some examples listed below:
+- streaming services, entertainment
+- digital media/marketing
+- consumer goods and retail
+- energy/utilities
+- telecom/wireless
+- B2C services

-### Define Churn: Things to Consider
+### Define Churn and Customers: Things to Consider
 - How are we defining a "user"?
 For example, is someone who uses the product/service only once then enver again going to be considered churn?
 What if they buy a product, then don't buy anything for 9 months, then buy again?
 Are they a new customer or a returning customer?
   <br> ex: a user who hasn't taken any actino on the website in 4 months
 - A churn period that is too long risks predictive models with low churn rates and reduces performance.
 A churn period that is too short makes it difficult for the business to take action or gather enough data on churn causes.